Updated November 24, 2023

 Below is the 9 topmost comparison between Liability vs Expense

-|Balance Sheet Item||Profit and Loss Account Item
+|Profit and Loss Account Item

-|Non-payment of liability leads to default especially when we are talking about non-current loans such as Bank debt, working capital or loans from financial institutions
+|Non-payment of liability leads to default, especially when we are talking about non-current loans such as Bank debt, working capital, or loans from financial institutions

 |Expenses are generally paid off in real time as it can affect the operations of the company

 |Expenses are matched with revenues and as they reflected in the income statement of the company

 |Liabilities are generally incurred to generate an asset or to make a huge capital expenditure

-|Liabilities are incurred whereas the benefits of the liability will be reaped over the years in the company’s lifetime
+|Liabilities are incurred, whereas the benefits of the liability will be reaped over the years in the company’s lifetime

-|Liability is basically for a future date and future payments are owed to the creditors.
-Liabilities in the balance sheet follows a payment cycle which is generally known as a credit cycle
+|Liability is for a future date, and future payments are owed to the creditors.
+Liabilities in the balance sheet follow a payment cycle which is generally known as a credit cycle

 |Liabilities are not immediate in nature

 However, both should be seen in the light of Profitability and Assets.

-This has a been a guide to the top difference between Liability vs Expense.
+This has been a guide to the top difference between Liability vs Expense.
 Here we also discuss the Liability vs Expense key differences with infographics, and comparison table.
 You may also have a look at the following articles to learn more.